feantuns/basic/README.md

 Instead of cofiguring it to be able to add new pages and content managed by a marketing team.

 Right.
 So let's focus on the web app.

+Thinking hard about from where to begin building this app.
+I've got the videos of the hero section.
+Maybe should start from there.

+I'm considering to start with the initial load also, because it would be something useful to know how to build one to use maybe in my job.